KristianLyng/varnishfoo/foovarnish.rst

 whether ``httpie``, ``libwww-perl`` or ``curl`` the better command line HTTP tool.

+In addition to just giving you the facts, this book also tries to give you the mindset and the good habits that will help you beyond what the material in a single book can cover.

+Most chapters have both a theoretical bit and a practical bit.
+The practical parts are meant to help you master what has already been explained.

 All examples and code snippets are machine-tested for syntax correctness.

 What is Varnish